NadezdaS/simple-atm/README.md

 pip install pytest
 ```

-After that run go to the folder that contains this repository and run the tests:
+Once it's installed go to the folder that contains this repository and run the tests:
 ```
 # pytest
 ```